#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Read your seed packet for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
-Requirements vary from one type of plant to the next.
-Some seeds should only be sown indoors, and your seed envelope will tell you that, too.
-For more details, check out how to plant flower seeds.
+Read your seed package for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary from one type of flower, fruit, or veggie plant to the next.
+Certain seeds should only be planted indoors, and your seed envelope will tell you that, too.
+For more details, check out how to grow a garden from seeds.

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
-Check your seed envelope to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to flourish.
+Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
+Check your seed envelope to see if it likes partial sun, shade, or full sun, as well as what time of year it should be planted.
+Space your plants as described for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?